zverok/spylls/docs/index.rst

 * Of **34** Hunspell's suggest tests, **3 are "pending"** (mostly due to handling of dots, which is related to tokenization)
 * spylls is confirmed to at least read successfully all dictionaries available in Firefox and LibreOffice official dictionary repositories

-So, it is, like ~80% theoretically complete and ~95% pragmatically complete.
+So, it is, like, ~80% theoretically complete and ~95% pragmatically complete.

 On the other hand, I haven't used it extensively in a large production project or tried to spellcheck large texts in all supported languages, so there still might be some weird behavior in edge cases, not covered by Hunspell's tests.
 Also, it should be noted there are a lot of ``TODO:`` and ``FIXME:`` in the code, frequently signifying places where Hunspell's code was more complicated (simplifications not manifesting in failing tests, but probably slightly changing edge case behavior).